ChenAnno/ChenAnno.github.io/_pages/about.md

 Previously, I have interned at TikTok and Kuaishou.

-My research interests include Multimodality, AI Agents, and Robotics.
+My research interests include Multi-modal, Robotics, and AI Agents.

 I’m open to collaborations and discussions.
 Feel free to drop me an email!